In Finance, we tie together all financial activity across RBS, helping the bank make, spend, and invest money wisely.

-In the last week you’ll be assessed against what you’ve learnt, where you’ll have the chance to reflect on and demonstrate this.
+In the last week we’ll asses you against what you’ve learnt, and you’ll have the chance to reflect on and demonstrate this.

-For the full ten weeks, you’ll be paired with a ‘buddy’ and a line manager.
+For the full 10 weeks, we’ll pair you with a ‘buddy’ and a line manager.
 Your buddy will be a current graduate, who’ll help you get settled and share their experience.
-Your line manager will provide guidance and support throughout the programme, discuss career options and help you grow your professional network.
+Your line manager will provide guidance and support throughout the programme, discuss career options and help you develop your professional network.

-Over the ten weeks, you’ll take part in a business improvement project, linked to one area of Finance.
+Over the 10 weeks, you’ll take part in a business improvement project, linked to one area of Finance.

 We’ll ask you to help us find a solution, or improvement in a specific area.
-This will give you the chance to complete research on a topic, work collaboratively, develop a business plan, and come up with recommendations for improvement or change to support our values.
+This’ll give you the chance to complete research on a topic, work collaboratively, develop a business plan, and come up with recommendations for improvements or change to support our values.
 You’ll present on this, individually, toward the end of the programme.

 This’ll be a great way of putting new ideas forward, making a real contribution and getting a sense of what our team culture’s all about.

-Toward the end of the internship, you’ll be assessed on what you’ve learned, against the goals and values explained in the induction.
+Towards the end of the internship, we’ll assess you on what you’ve learned, against the goals and values explained in the induction.
 You’ll be keeping up a learning log week by week, and you’ll be discussing progress with your line manager throughout.

-In the penultimate week you’ll present individually, your business improvement project you’ve been involved in, and you’ll also have an end of internship review.
-Complete these successfully, and you could be offered a place on our 2020 Finance graduate pathway.
+In the penultimate week you’ll present the business improvement project you’ve been involved in, and you’ll also have an end of internship review.
+Complete these successfully, and we might offer you a place on our 2021 Finance graduate pathway.